capactio/capact/docs/proposal/20201209-action-rollback.md

 #### Low-level scenario

 1. User navigates to the TypeInstance tree view.
-1. UI calls Local OCH to get all TypeInstances.
+1. UI calls Local Hub to get all TypeInstances.
 1. UI renders TypeInstances.
 1. User selects a given TypeInstance.